 My Inspiration for the Transformation of an Old Chest

-Very recently, I bought a nice little apartment located in Old Quebec.
-Even though it needed alot of TLC, I fell in love with it during the visit.
+Very recently, I bought a nice little apartment located in Old Quebec. ælthough it needed alot of TLC, I fell in love with it during the visit.

 Before tackling the decoration, I refreshed all the rooms by giving them a coat of paint.
-Being small, I noticed quite quickly that this apartment lacked a lot of storage space, so I had to find an original idea to add some.
+Being small, I noticed quite quickly that this apartment lacked a lot of storage space, so I had to come up with an original idea to add some.

-This old common style chest that we find in several houses and that I would refine according to my desires and needs would become a unique and very useful piece at the same time.
+This old style chest that is commonly found in several houses and that I would refine according to my desires and needs would become a unique and very useful piece at the same time.
 A fairly simple project that didn’t really require any know-how to achieve my goals.

 List of Products Used